 Memorable Manitobans: Solomon Hart Green (1913-1971)

-Born at Winnipeg on 23 June 1913, son of Solomon H. Green and Annie Lyone, he attended St. John’s College and graduated with a BA degree from the University of Manitoba in 1932.
+Born at Winnipeg on 23 June 1913, son of Solomon Hart Green and Anne Lyone (1889-1970), he attended St. John’s College and graduated with a BA degree from the University of Manitoba in 1932.
 He was called to the Manitoba Bar after graduating from the Manitoba Law School in 1936.

 During the Second World War, he served as a major in the Officers Training Corps and attended the Royal Military College at Kingston, Ontario.
 He went overseas as a Lieutenant, being attached to the Judge Advocate General’s staff and being Assistant Judge Advocate General at London, England.
 On returning to Canada he was president and president of the Court Martial Board at Ottawa then Assistant Judge Advocate General, returning with the rank of Major in 1946.
 On returning to Winnipeg later that year, he resumed his law practice in partnership with his father.
 He was later made a Queen’s Counsel.